-This Strategy for Sustainable and Resilient Livestock Development in view of Climate Change in the Intergovernmental Authority on Development (IGAD) Region is a product of the IGAD Center for Pastoral Areas and Livestock Development (ICPALD).
-It was prepared with support of the World Bank Group as part of the Program for Climate Smart Livestock Systems.
-Funding for this Strategy development is from the German Federal Ministry of Economic Cooperation and Development (BMZ) through the German Agency for International Cooperation (GIZ).
+The Strategy is a product of the World Bank Program on Climate-smart Livestock Systems (PCSL).
+Funding was provided by the German Federal Ministry of Economic Cooperation and Development (BMZ) through the German Agency for International Cooperation (GIZ).

 This Strategy was developed through consultations with IGAD Member States, and was validated on July 5-6 2022, in Addis Ababa, Ethiopia.
+ICPALD led analytical work and consultation process underpinning the development of the Strategy.

-Dr. Dereje Wakjira led the ICPALD team of Dr. Wamalwa Kinyanjui, Ahmed Mohamoud, Dr Obhai George, and Dr. Ameha Sebsibe.
+Dereje Wakjira led the ICPALD team of Wamalwa Kinyanjui, Ahmed Mohamoud, Obhai George, and Ameha Sebsibe.

-Dr. Pierre Gerber and Leah Germer led the World Bank Group team of Clark Halpern, Dr. Felix Teillard Deyry, Dr. Michael MacLeod, Dr. Benjamin Henderson and Lee Cando.
+Pierre Gerber and Leah Germer led the World Bank Group team of Clark Halpern, Felix Teillard Deyry, Michael MacLeod, Benjamin Henderson and Lee Cando.
+Holger Kray provided overall guidance to the team.
 Colm Foy edited the report.